 |Computer Science Concepts in Bioinformatics||1:14:21|

 |Image Analysis and Flow Cytometry||0:55:34|

 |What does this gene do?||0:49:33|

 |Biological Pathways and Networks||1:16:48|

 For twenty years, I have been publishing in the field of proteomics, and its rich informatics is something I want to share with every student!
 Frequently, though, I find that proteomics content is reduced to just a single lecture for our division’s B.Sc.
 Honours students.
 I was pleased as I looked back through my YouTube channel to discover lectures on a much broader range of subjects.
 The identification of MS/MS to peptide sequences continues to be my “wheelhouse,” but many aspects of this field fascinate me just as much today as they did a decade ago.
-I have highlighted the lectures designed for classrooms.

 I am definitely a visitor in the field of metabolomics, but only recently have enough researchers been available in this field that departments who want this emphasis can hire a professor in the space.
 In my final year at Vanderbilt University (2015), I organized a course demonstrating two of the most widely used tools in the field: XCMS and METLIN.
 From what I have read in metabolomics papers, 2015 is essentially before the last ice age.
 Still, I felt these lectures could be useful to newcomers in the field.